Are you worried yet?

 Plus ca change, plus c'est la meme chose

-Sure, the Japanese market has been a basket case over a long period.
+Sure, the Japanese market has been a basketcase over a long period.
 But does that mean every company was terrible?
-Honda, for instance, is up more than 640% over the past 20 years, with an early 2007 peak performance of more than 780%.
+Honda, for instance, is up more than 660% over the past 20 years.
 And that's neither an obscure company, nor the only example.

-My colleague Ilan Moscovitz pointed out that since the last recession, an investment in Apple returned more than 1,000% to investors, while one in Gilead Sciences
+My colleague Ilan Moscovitz pointed out that since the last recession, an investment in Apple has returned more than 1,000% to investors, while one in Southwestern Energy

 Mauldin could be right.
 Maybe this time it really is different.
 But as those examples show you, if you stop investing, you miss out on chances like these.
 Our job as investors is to try to find companies that perform well and that we can feel comfortable investing in.

 One such, a recommendation of Motley Fool Stock Advisor, is Amazon.com.
-It started out as an online bookseller, but has since branched out into music, movies, even kid's clothing.
-Its solid balance sheet, ability to generate tons of free cash flow, and money-saving offers for cash-strapped consumers make it an investment worth considering regardless of whether or not it's different this time.
+It started out as an online bookseller, but has since branched out into music, movies, even kids' clothing.
+Its solid balance sheet, ability to generate tons of free cash flow, and money-saving offers for cash-strapped consumers make it an investment worth considering, regardless of whether "it's different this time."

 If you'd like some help finding other high-quality companies, consider joining Fool co-founders David and Tom Gardner at our Stock Advisor investing service.
-You'll receive two top stock picks each month, as well as guidance on investing through the most challenging times we've seen.
+Each issue is packed with two brand-new top stock picks and coverage of recent events on earlier picks.
+You get that, as well as guidance on investing through the most challenging times we've seen.
 Click here for more information.

-This article was originally published on Oct.
+This article was originally published Oct.
 9, 2009.
 It has been updated.

-Jim Mueller owns shares of Agrium, but none of the others mentioned.
-Apple and Amazon are Stock Advisor selections.
-Intel is an Inside Value selection, and Motley Fool Options has recommended buying calls on it.
+Jim Mueller owns shares of Apple and Southern Copper, but none of the others mentioned.
+Intel is an Inside Value pick.
+Apple and Amazon.com are Stock Advisorrecommendations.
+Motley Fool Options has recommended buying calls on Intel.
+The Fool owns shares of Oracle.
 The Fool's disclosure policy is probably no different from the last time you read it, but you might want to check.